namazso/OpenHashTab/README.md

 ## Translation

-Look into OpenHashTab/OpenHashTab.rc, figuring out what to translate should be trivial.
+Look into the `Localization` folder, figuring out what to translate should be trivial.
 If you have enough development knowledge send a PR, otherwise post an Issue.
 Thanks for making OpenHashTab better.

 ### Translation contributors